wormhole-foundation/wormhole/whitepapers/0015_notary.md

 The core Wormhole protocol ensures message authenticity through Guardian signatures but it cannot inherently determine whether a message represents legitimate activity or is the result of an exploit, bug, or malicious behavior.

-The Transfer Verifier system was developed to validate the invariants of wrapped token transfers by analyzing on-chain data and transaction receipts (or other on-chain artifacts).
+The Transfer Verifier system was developed to validate the invariants of Wrapped Token Transfers by analyzing on-chain data and transaction receipts (or other on-chain artifacts).
 However, this validation occurs at the chain watcher level and produces verification states that need to be acted upon elsewhere in the codebase.
-Transfer Verifier only returns an accept/reject result when provided with a wrapped token transfer messages, but does not alter how that message is processed on the way to becoming a VAA.
+Transfer Verifier only returns an accept/reject result when provided with a Wrapped Token Transfer messages, but does not alter how that message is processed on the way to becoming a VAA.

 ## Goals